Geogouz/ARLCL-Optimizer/README.md

 [![ARLCL-Optimizer](https://indoorpaths.com/3rd_sources/ARLCL/Cycles_in_ARLCL.jpg "ARLCL-Optimizer")](https://indoorpaths.com/3rd_sources/ARLCL/Cycles_in_ARLCL.jpg "ARLCL-Optimizer")

-ARLCL-Optimizer is an application implementing the cooperative localization method ARLCL: Anchor-free Ranging-Likelihood-based Cooperative Localization.
+ARLCL-Optimizer is an application implementing the cooperative localization method **ARLCL: Anchor-free Ranging-Likelihood-based Cooperative Localization**.
 This method has been developed by the Communication and Distributed Systems research group at the University of Bern.

 The application supports both Graphical (for single scenario executions) and Headless (useful for batch executions) modes.